zowe/zowe.github.io/security.md

     * Medium: fixed when the squad decides to fix
     * Low: fixed when the squad decides to fix

-* An assessment reports are created and stored for evidence and measurement of the component security state and hardening.
+* #TODO: reformulate or remove if doesn't sound appropriate: An assessment reports are created and stored for evidence and measurement of the component security state and hardening.

 ## Security issues mitigation
 <!--